History of martial arts: Late Ming

+20th Century

+At the beginning of the century, first attempts were made to standardize the practice of Traditional Chinese Martial Arts in cities.
+A notable example was that of the Jing Wu Academy.

+The rise of the People's Republic of China has gradually led to many changes in the practice, culture and dissemination of Chinese Martial Arts.
+While on one hand, many martial arts teachers were persecuted because of their political view or activities, the communist government also invested in the creation of new styles: Sanda, Modern Wushu, and Standardized Taiji Quan.
+Later, beginning in the 1980s, the Chinese Communist Party also began to promote Traditional Chinese Martial Arts.

+From the 1970s, Traditional Chinese Martial Arts slowly became very popular in Western Countries as well.
+The development and spread of Chinese Kung Fu movies from Hong Kong greatly contributed to this, especially via the influence of Bruce Lee.

 India

 Antiquity

 Classical Sanskrit epics contain the earliest written accounts of combat in India.
-The term dwandwayuddha referred to a duel, such that it was a battle between only two warriors and not armies.
-The Mahabharata describes a prolonged battle between Arjuna and Karna using bows, swords, trees, and fists.
 Stories describing Krishna report that he sometimes engaged in wrestling matches where he used knee strikes to the chest, punches to the head, hair pulling, and strangleholds.
 Another unarmed battle in the Mahabharata describes two fighters boxing with clenched fists and fighting with kicks, finger strikes, knee strikes and headbutts.
 Krishna Maharaja, who single-handedly overcame an elephant according to the Mahabharata, is credited with developing the sixteen principles of armed combat.

 Kalaripayattu, the most ancient and important form of India, was practiced in Kerala.
 Its origins date back to the 12th century.
 Unniyarcha, Aromal Chekavar and others were Thiyya warriors of Chekavar lineage.
 It was during their period that kalaripayattu spread widely in southern Kerala.

 Many of the popular sports mentioned in the Vedas and the epics have their origins in military training, such as boxing (musti-yuddha), wrestling (malladwandwa), chariot-racing (rathachalan), horse-riding (aswarohana) and archery (dhanurvidya).
 Competitions were held not just as a contest of the players' prowess but also as a means of finding a bridegroom.

 Ten fighting styles of northern India were said to have been created in different areas based on animals and gods, and designed for the particular geography of their origin.
 Tradition ascribes their convergence to the 6th-century in the Buddhist university of Takshashila, located in today's Punjab region.